 In his lecture he expressed, to help ease diseases, city roads must be paved, swamps drained, and to have perpetuation of health, there needs to be free and sufficient ventilation.
 Furthermore, he added, every natural evil has a remedy… within the reach of the industry and intelligence of man.

-In the 1842 The Southern Quarterly Review, these lectures of Barton’s, were expounded on by Dr. Gorrie, under the heading Refrigeration and Ventilation of Cities.
-In this article Gorrie maintained,
+In the 1842 The Southern Quarterly Review, Barton’s continued these lectures on climate of under the heading Refrigeration and Ventilation of Cities.
+In this article he maintained,

-Additionally, Gorrie expounded on the varied methods of known artificial refrigeration at that time, stating,
+Additionally, Barton expounded on the varied methods of known artificial refrigeration at that time, stating,

 The means of producing artificial cold are numerous, and well known; and, as they are independent of each other, and each is capable of being brought into action in any given space, they might all be applied at the same time, and made to concur in producing one effect.